kwohlfahrt/computer-notes/src/lab/lab_computers/linux/maintenance/server.rst

 usage`` (for free space) are useful to determine the desired quota limit.
 They both take ``--iec`` and unit (e.g. ``--gbytes``) options.

+..
+WARNING:: Quotas have known issues when combined with many snapshots, making some operations (e.g. balancing) unusably slow.

 Recovery
 ++++++++